Smulanovich/CS111/lab1/README.md

 ## Cleaning up

-To clean up the following command can be used since Makefile is being used:
+To clean up, make sure you are in the right directory use the following command (on the command line) since Makefile is being used:

     make clean